 Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Detroit, Mich., was once a booming metropolitan center, largely due to the major car companies that were headquartered in the city.
 After these companies left, the city saw the rise of vacant lots and the rapid loss of available jobs.
 A new movement has taken over the city: Community gardens have begun to fill the empty lots, and urban farming entrepreneurs have started a local food economy to respond to the city's growing food deserts.
 Urban Roots is a new documentary which shows the history, current processes and hopeful future (along with its potential roadblocks) for the thriving urban agriculture that has blossomed in Detroit.
-Leila Conners, Urban Roots filmmaker, answered a few questions about the film and its representation of the local foods movement that is springing up in cities across the U.S.
+Leila Conners,

 What made you decide to focus on the projects in Detroit?